chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

   * - Less than or equal to
     - ``<=``

+Changed in Chef Client 12.0 to support version constraints.

 .. note:: Pessimistic locking is enabled by proper `semantic versioning <https://semver.org>`__ of cookbooks.
 If we're on version 2.2.3 of a cookbook, we know that the API will be stable until the 3.0.0 release.
 Using traditional operators, we'd write this as ``>= 2.2.0, < 3.0``.
 Instead, we can write this by combining a tilde "~" and right angle bracket ">"--often called a tilde-rocket or "twiddle-wakka"--followed by the major and minor version numbers.
 For example: ``~> 2.2``